EmoryMLIP/emory-reu-ret-website/content/projects/2021-tensor/index.md

 Unlike static MRIs which take a scan at one point in time, fMRIs are repeated every few seconds creating a series of images for each trial.

 Here is an example of an fMRI.
+The abbreviations on the right refer to different regions of the brain.
 ![mainImage](img/brain1.jpg "brain1")